Licensed Lay Ministry Training

 Frequently asked questions

-You will take six modules over your two years of study, alongside an additional module focusing on practical skills.
+You will take six modules over two years, plus an extra practical skills module.

-• You can expect to dedicate at least ten hours of study time a week outside the classroom.
+• You must dedicate at least 10 hours of study time per week outside the classroom

-You will also attend a number of pathway-specific teaching events.
-The teaching during these events focuses on basic skills for lay ministry, with attention to your personal formation as a Christian disciple and lay minister.
+You will also attend pathway-specific teaching events.
+The teaching during these events focuses on basic skills for lay ministry, with an emphasis on your personal formation as a Christian disciple and lay minister.

-In order to be accepted on this pathway, you will need to have been approved for Licensed Lay Ministry training through the diocese of Chichester or Southwark.
+To be accepted on this pathway, you need to have been approved for Licensed Lay Ministry training through your diocese.

-Your tuition fees will be paid directly to St Augustine’s College of Theology by your sponsoring diocese.
-This will cover all of your training, teaching sessions and attendance at residential events.
+Your tuition fees are paid directly to St Augustine’s College of Theology by your sponsoring diocese.
+The fees cover all training, teaching sessions and attendance at residential events.

 There are some costs that you may need to cover yourself, including travel to and from your home to your place of study, textbooks, and other study materials.
-You may wish to claim reimbursement of travel costs and apply for book grants through Ministry Division.
+You may want to claim reimbursement of travel costs and apply for book grants through the Ministry Division.

 • Introduction to Biblical Studies